-It’s our favorite time of the year – U-pick cherry picking at local farms in Brentwood, California (70+ miles northeast of San Jose).
-This city is known for various fruit and vegetable picking opportunities, and cherries are popular!
+It’s our favorite time of the year – U-pick cherry picking at local farms in Brentwood, California (70+ miles northeast of San Jose and 56+ miles from San Francisco).

-Here are some helpful tips to pick your own cherries in Brentwood, California.
-It’s a perfect day trip from San Francisco, San Jose, or any parts of the Bay Area.
-Plus, it’s a good learning experience for children to see their fruits grown on a farm.
+If you’re interested in learning more, here are some helpful tips to pick your own cherries in Brentwood, California.
+It’s a perfect day trip from San Francisco, San Jose, or any city in the Bay Area.
+Plus, it’s a good learning experience for children and young adults to see their fruits grown on a farm.

 *Disclaimer: We have affiliate links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 If you click on the links and make a purchase, we receive a small commission.
 There is no cost to you.
 Appreciate the support.

 What to Know Before Your Cherry Picking Day Trip in Brentwood

 Stay up to date with the cherry season.